dataviscourse/tutorials/lectures/lecture-git.md

 $ cat demo.txt
 Hello World!
 Are you still spinning?
+{% endhighlight %}

-# Let's check the status of git!
+Let's check the status of git!

+{% highlight bash linenos %}
 $ git status
 On branch master
 Changes not staged for commit: